normhcho/AvivoDemographics/Avivo_Demo_Markdown.md

 **Count by 2 Variable Graphs**

-With the 2 variable graphs, I need to explain how to read.
-The y-axis value are represented by the height of the bar.
+With the 2 variable graphs, I need to explain how to read the graphs.
+The y-axis values are represented by the height of the bar.
 That was done to show scale.
 The value is the percentage within the x-axis variable.

 Dataframe establishing count by age and sex: